Data protection notice for the Mainz Three Bridges Run

 (6) the existence of a right to lodge a complaint with a supervisory authority;

-You have the right to obtain from the controller the rectification and/or completion of your personal data if the processed personal data concerning you is inaccurate or incomplete.
-The controller shall carry out the rectification without delay. - Right to restriction of processing
+You have the right to request rectification and/or completion from the controller if the personal data concerning you that is being processed is inaccurate or incomplete.
+The controller must carry out the rectification without undue delay. - Right to Restriction of Processing

-Under the following conditions, you may request the restriction of the processing of personal data concerning you:
+Under the following conditions, you may request the restriction of processing of the personal data concerning you:

-(2) the processing is unlawful and you oppose the erasure of the personal data and request the restriction of their use instead;
+(2) the processing is unlawful and you oppose the erasure of the personal data and instead request the restriction of the use of the personal data;

-(4) you have objected to the processing pursuant to Art.
-21 (1) GDPR and it is not yet clear whether the legitimate grounds of the controller override your grounds.
+(4) if you have objected to the processing pursuant to Article 21(1) of the GDPR and it has not yet been determined whether the legitimate grounds of the controller override your grounds.

-a) Obligation to erase
+a) Obligation to Erase

-(2) You withdraw your consent on which the processing was based in accordance with Art.
-6 (1) (a) or Art.
-9 (2) (a) GDPR, and there is no other legal basis for the processing.
+(2) you withdraw your consent on which the processing was based pursuant to Art.
+6(1)(a) or Art.
+9(2)(a) of the GDPR, and there is no other legal basis for the processing;

-(3) You object to the processing pursuant to Art.
-21 (1) GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Art.
-21 (2) GDPR.
+(3) you object to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Article 21(2) of the GDPR;

-(6) The personal data concerning you has been collected in relation to the offer of information society services pursuant to Art.
-8 (1) GDPR.
+(6) the personal data concerning you was collected in relation to information society services offered pursuant to Article 8(1) of the GDPR.

-b) Information to third parties
+b) Notification to third parties

-If the controller has made the personal data concerning you public and is obliged to erase it pursuant to Art.
-17 (1) GDPR, the controller shall, taking into account the available technology and the implementation costs, take appropriate measures, including technical measures, to inform data controllers who process the personal data that you, as the data subject, have requested them to delete all links to this personal data or copies or replications of this personal data.
+If the controller has made the personal data concerning you public and is obliged to erase it pursuant to Article 17(1) of the GDPR, the controller shall, taking into account available technology and the cost of implementation, take reasonable measures, including technical measures, to inform controllers processing the personal data that you, as the data subject, have requested the erasure of all links to such personal data or of copies or replications of such personal data.

 c) Exceptions